Chetabahana/lexer/exponentiation/span17/README.md

 ![images (10)](https://github.com/eq19/maps/assets/8466209/05f120ec-515e-4457-9625-bf4a6d7ee28f)

+The three kinds of [charge](https://en.m.wikipedia.org/wiki/Charge_(physics)) in QCD (as opposed to one in [quantum electrodynamics](https://en.m.wikipedia.org/wiki/Quantum_electrodynamics) or QED) are usually referred to as "[color charge](https://en.m.wikipedia.org/wiki/Color_charge)" by loose analogy to the three kinds of [color](https://en.m.wikipedia.org/wiki/Color) (red, green and blue) [perceived by humans](https://en.m.wikipedia.org/wiki/Color_vision).

 ![QCD](https://github.com/eq19/maps/assets/8466209/fb3bf635-808c-4105-b8d6-2821486ed219)

+Other than this nomenclature, the quantum parameter "color" is completely unrelated to the everyday, familiar phenomenon of color.

 ```note
 In the 1980s, scientists discovered that a proton's three valance quarks (red, green, blue) account for only a fraction of the proton's overall spin.
 More recent measurements have revealed that gluons (yellow corkscrews) contribute as much as or possibly more than the quarks. _([Brookhaven National Laboratory](https://phys.org/news/2017-03-proton.html))_